Are car keys covered by car insurance as standard?

 Key cover, or car key insurance, is an add-on to your car insurance policy that protects you if you lose your keys or if they’re stolen.

 Car key insurance covers the costs of getting a new set of keys.
-Because car keys are often quite sophisticated, this might take some time – so some insurers might also provide you with a courtesy car until your new keys are ready.
+Car keys are often quite sophisticated, so this might take some time – therefore, some insurers might also provide you with a courtesy car until your new keys are ready.

-Some providers will include car key cover as a standard part of their car insurance – while others might ask you to pay a little extra to cover your keys.
+Some providers will include car key insurance as a standard part of their car insurance, while others might ask you to pay a little extra to cover your keys.

-Keep in mind, though, that some policies will only cover you if your car keys are stolen, and not if you misplace them.
+Keep in mind, though, that some policies will only cover you if your car keys are stolen – not if you misplace them.

 How much does car key insurance cost?

-Ultimately, whether buying extra car key cover is a good deal or not will depend on your needs – just make sure you consider all your options before you decide.
+Ultimately, whether buying extra car key cover is a good deal or not will depend on your needs – but just make sure you consider all of your options before you decide.